NunomValdez/backend-project/README.md

 ---

+##### Register and Login first

+**NOTE:**
+In order to manage some data in the DataBase, we have to register first, and make a login.
+This login route generates a token, and we have to use it in **every** route (more information at the bottom of this page).

 ### Database Document example

 In this object you can see the form of a JSON document that populates the "Worker" Collection: